SayaliVB/cmpe273-fall23/assignments/assignment1/README.md

 credentials.json – the credentials for accessing your Google Drive API

-config.json – holds the database connection details
+config.json – holds the database connection details. update the database credentials here.

 # Problem Statement